• Skip to primary navigation

 1. Preheat the oven to 350°F. Grease a 9×13 inch casserole dish or two 8×8 dishes with cooking spray.

-4. In a large mixing bowl, gently stir together the cooked pasta with the cream of mushroom soup, chicken broth, chopped chicken, sauteed veggies, seasoned salt, cayenne, and 1 1/2 cups of the cheese.
+4. In a large mixing bowl, gently stir together the cooked pasta with the cream of mushroom soup, chicken broth, chopped chicken, sautéed veggies, seasoned salt, cayenne, and 1 1/2 cups of the cheese.

 5. Place the mixture in the dish (or dishes) and top with the remaining 1 cup of cheese.
 (Freezing instructions begin here.)

 6. Bake until bubbly around the edges, about 40-45 minutes.
 (If the cheese on top starts to get too dark, cover with foil.)
 Let cool slightly and serve warm.
+Taste and season with more salt and pepper as needed.

 Freeze For Later: Follow steps 1-5 (do not bake).
 Cover the casserole dishes with a few layers of plastic wrap and foil.
 Squeeze out any excess air and freeze.